 Option 1 - Complete an order form and return it to the secure lock box at the display stand.
 Display stands are located at nursing stations on all inpatient units.

 Option 2 - Call 902.470.7499 to request service or dial 499 from the patient bedside phone.

-Service will be activated between 2 - 6 p.m. daily, excluding statutory holidays.
+Customer Service Representatives are in house from 2 - 6 p.m. daily, excluding statutory holidays.

 We accept cash, cheque (with ID), VISA and MasterCard.
 Payment is due upon activation and renewal.

 For more information, please visit www.hospitalitynetwork.ca.